wwmill/pricepredictor/README.md

 num_test_pts = number of points to test on

 you can comment out whichever algorithms you want to find the results for and the corresponding rmse calculation for that algorithm.
+Set results to the prediction output you want to plot.

 ### Plotting the Training and Predicted Data